-When speaking of consumption in the football market, the aim of this study was to extend the ideas and analysis of the factors of spending time and money habits of the fan.
-This extend will focus on the connection of the factors to the constructs forming the fan attitude.
+When speaking of consumption in the football market, the aim of this study was to extend the ideas and analysis of the factors of time and money-spending habits of the fan.
+This extension will focus on the connection of these factors to the constructs forming the fan attitude.
 In addition some results aim to confirm the results and conclusions of Dixon (2013).
-In his article, Dixon claims that spectator football has always involved forms spending, as this is one of the main issues in this study next some of his results and conclusions will be presented.
-First, the main motivation for becoming a fan relays on parents and peers that drive the individual to be a fan of a team.
-Moreover, he states that values, dispositions and practices of others are a strong influence on modelling of the individual and lead to the reproduction of previous generation habitus.
+In his article, Dixon claims that spectator football has always involved forms of spending, as this is one of the main issues in this study.
+Next some of his results and conclusions will be presented.
+First, the main motivation for becoming a fan relies on parents and peers that drive the individual to become the fan of a team.
+Moreover, he states that values, dispositions and practices of others are a strong influence on the modelling of the individual and lead to the reproduction of the habits of previous generations.

-From this base, the study by Dixon shows that "perceived ‘authentic’ experiences of football fandom are becoming more dependent on the consumption of wider consumer experiences, which infiltrate, invade and eventually embody perceptions of match-day authenticity."
-(Dixon 2013, 131) This means that the football stadiums have become a place for fans to expect a consumer experience, of additional products beyond the game itself.
+On this basis, the study by Dixon shows that ‘perceived ‘authentic’ experiences of football fandom are becoming more dependent on the consumption of wider consumer experiences, which infiltrate, invade and eventually embody perceptions of match-day authenticity’ (Dixon 2013, 131).
+This means that football stadiums have become a place for fans to expect a consumer experience of additional products beyond the game itself.
 Thus, these habits of consumption that have become part of the fan experience deal with the feelings of anxiety caused by breaking the routine.

-In other research conducted by Greenwell (2001) it is showed that "customer satisfaction was an important predictor of profitability.
-Although spending and repeat intentions did not vary according to levels of customer satisfaction, the overall economic impact of the customer did" (Greenwell 2001, 124).
-In addition to the consumption of products that a fan spend money on, there is the results that show that time spending habits was significant on the use of the internet.
-In Dixon study participants address the important role of the internet as a source of information or even as a primary source for social interactions between fans (Dixon, 2013).
+In other research conducted by Greenwell (2001) it is shown that ‘customer satisfaction was an important predictor of profitability.
+Although spending and repeat intentions did not vary according to levels of customer satisfaction, the overall economic impact of the customer did’ (Greenwell 2001, 124).
+In addition to the consumption of products that a fan spends money on, there are results that show that time-spending habits was significant on the use of the internet.
+In Dixon’s study participants address the important role of the internet as a source of information or even as a primary source of social interactions between fans (Dixon, 2013).

-When looking at the existing researches concerning the attendance factor, or audience as referred in many articles, one can mainly find that the main issues addressed are types of involvement by the audience (Morley, 1980), levels of demand and how it connects to customer satisfaction and profitability (Borland & MacDonald 2003; Dietschy 2013a; Greenwell 2001), and the effect of globalization of football from the attendance point of view (Giulianotti and Robertson, 2004).
-In this research the author tested the attendance from a different aspect, the research test the connection of such attendance to the attitude factor.
-This is due to the purposes of this research that has in the centre the attitude of the fans, and the idea that attendance can have an influence or connection to the attitude.
+When looking at the existing research concerning the attendance factor, or audience factor, as it is referred to in many articles, one can mainly find that the main issues addressed are types of involvement by the audience (Morley, 1980), levels of demand and how it connects to customer satisfaction and profitability (Borland & MacDonald 2003; Dietschy 2013a; Greenwell 2001), and the effect of the globalization of football from the attendance point of view (Giulianotti and Robertson, 2004).
+In this research the author tested attendance from a different aspect; this research tests the connection of such attendance to the attitude factor.
+This is because of the purposes of this research that centres on the attitude of the fans, and the idea that attendance can have an influence on or connection to the attitude.
 This connection was tested with the following hypothesis:

-H2a – More positive attitude towards the team leads to bigger match attendance.
+H2a – A more positive attitude towards the team leads to higher match attendance.